Envisioning a More Self-Affirming Culture

 As for folktales, the pattern is clear by now.
 The Perla Nelmida collection is largely inaccessible.
 And so I dream of the day that they will be found intact, complete, and published widely for all to enjoy.
 Marina Sabangan's collection is nowhere to be found either.
 I believe the provincial government must act on the pressing need to hunt these down and make them widely available.

 If you want to peruse the scripts for zarzuelas, I have no idea where to refer you to.
 According to one source, there are existing copies but all in crumbling state.
+So our best prospect maybe is to watch them molder, grow mildew, disintegrate, then vanish into thin air?

 If you want to read Pangasinan novels published in yesteryears, good luck if you can find an extant copy.
+Ask about Maria Magsano, for instance, and you'll surely be met with, "Who is that?"

 The rare books in Pangasinan language that I know of are all in delicate stage and crying out to be digitized for the greater public and next generations, but copyright laws make this quest impossible, or so it seems.
+I wish we could find a way -- the whole point is to make these treasures not rare.

 Recently, I rediscovered a Pangasinense musical composer by the name of Anastacio Mamaril.
 I was struck that he was once called "the pride of Pangasinan."
 And yet Googling his name yielded a measly couple of decent-length articles.
 Fortunately, his music has survived in the Internet age, but who else has heard of it?
 I was also hard put at finding anything about him, his life, or his family.
-Apparently, his memory is not that important to Pangasinenses of today, just like the memory of the reported composer of "Malinac lay Labi" Julian Velasco and the imprtance of folk singers of yesteryears such as Perlita Radam, Juvy Resultay ("Matalag ya Agew"), Rosie Evangelista, Corazon Caldona, et al.
+Apparently, his memory is not that important to Pangasinenses of today, just like the memory of the reported composer of "Malinac lay Labi" Julian Velasco and the importance of folk singers of yesteryears such as Perlita Radam, Juvy Resultay ("Matalag ya Agew"), Rosie Evangelista, Corazon Caldona, et al.

 If I want to access Pangasinaniana (publications on Pangasinan history and culture) in one place, where should I go?
 I know provincial, municipal, and city libraries are a good start, but I would have to hop from one place to another.
 Maybe the Center for Pangasinan Studies would be the better choice?
 I am not sure about that.